cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 Here you will see a list of 1 or more projects/tenancies you have been granted access.

+{{<image src="img/docs/azimuth-images/azimuth-tenancy-platform-landing-page.jpg" caption="Platform landing page">}}

+Sections on the platform landing page above:

+  1. Sign out: Displays the currently logged in user
+  2. Platform: Indicates the platform pane header
+  3. Displays the tenancy/Project name.
+  4. Quotas: Show the provisioned resource quotas for the tenancy
+  5. Identity provider: Displays the configured Identity providers and associated settings.
+  6. Advanced: Advanced setting displays some advanced feature settings for the platform and the associated resources
+  7. Machines: Displays the provisioned Machines (Compute resources)
+  8. Volume: Displays the provisioned volumes
+  9. The Switch tenency: used when the currently logged in user needs to switch to another tenancy they area a member of.
+  10. SSH public key: This is where the user can add there public key.
+Once a key has been added the text box can not be left empty.
+  11. Create Platform: used to select a platform to create.
+  12. New platform: used to create a new platform just like 11. above

 ## What is project/tenency?

 A project, also known as a cloud tenancy, is an organizational unit in the cloud where users are assigned.